-Duty to test and mitigate.
+Duty to test.
 Under the law, landlords must have their properties tested for radon by March 1, 2014.
+Landlords must test every 10 years thereafter if requested by a tenant.

-The law provides a 10-year interval for mandatory retesting.
-The law requires that the testing be conducted by a radon professional registered with the state pursuant to the state's radon registration law.
-14 MRS §6030-D(1); 22 MRS §771-784.
+A landlord may conduct the radon test him/herself in certain circumstances and certain types of buildings, as outlined in the law.
+Otherwise, the law requires that the testing be conducted by a radon professional registered with the state pursuant to the state's radon registration law.
+14 MRS §6030-D(1),(5); 22 MRS §771-784.

-Notice of testing and mitigation.
+Notice of testing.
 Landlords must provide tenants and potential tenants with written notice regarding the presence of radon in the building, including the date and results of the most recent test, along with information about the risks of radon exposure.
+This requirement includes disclosure of test results provided by tenants in certain circumstances.
+The law also requires reporting of test results to the state health department.
 The law directs the state health department to develop a disclosure form for this purpose.
-14 MRS §6030-D(2).
-Landlords also must provide written notice to tenants after radon levels have been mitigated.
+14 MRS §6030-D(2),(6),(7).

 Other portions of the state landlord-tenant law provide that if a condition exists in a dwelling unit which renders the dwelling unit unfit for human habitation, the tenant may file a complaint in court against the landlord affirming, among other things, that the condition "endangers or materially impairs the health or safety of the tenants" and that the landlord failed to take effective action to remedy the problem despite receiving written notice of the condition.
 14 MRS §6020(3).
 Remedies available to tenants who are successful in bringing such a case include an injunction to repair the condition.
 14 MRS §6020(4).